walt-king/NFL-draft-research/README.md

 # Research Goal

 To build an NFL draft model capable of producing meaningful player predictions.
-I plan to do so using a fuzzy Random Forest trained on NFL Combine and Pro Day physical measurements, individual and team college statistics, and engineered features.
+I had originally planned to do so using a fuzzy Random Forest trained on NFL Combine and Pro Day physical measurements, individual and team college statistics, and engineered features.
+The model produced superior results when treating physical measurements as crisp rather than fuzzy, which was surprising but nonetheless forced me to change my approach.

+A Random Forest model is appropriate for this dataset because of the relatively small number of observations (roughly 250-300 players per draft class) and the highly non-linear relationship between the input and output variables.
+Random Forests are fairly robust against overfitting, which is a concern when modelling noisy data.

 Player performance is impacted by round and team selection in the draft - first-round selections receive more opportunities than seventh-round selections, different schemes fit some players better.
 Because of this the model performance can be greatly improved by including some regression to publicly available consensus draft rankings.

-A Random Forest model is appropriate for this dataset because of the relatively small number of observations (roughly 250-300 players per draft class) and the highly non-linear relationship between the input and output variables.
-Random Forests are fairly robust against overfitting, which is a concern when modelling noisy data.

 # Model Output